 Applications to Inter-Faculty Transfers are addressed by the School of Physical and Occupational Therapy:

 ** If you are considering applying to one of our programs, please note the CASper dates are earlier than the deadline for inter-faculty transfers.
-The last CASper test takes place the first week of March.**
+The last CASper test takes place in Febuary.**

-You can proceed with your Inter-Faculty Transfer application if you:
+You can proceed with your Inter-Faculty Transfer application if you have met all the following conditions:

-• Are a non-graduating student who is currently completing another McGill undergraduate degree.
+• You are a non-graduating student who is currently completing another McGill undergraduate degree.

-• Have completed or will have completed a minimum of 24 McGill credits prior to September of the entering year;
+• You have completed or will have completed a minimum of 24 McGill credits prior to September of the entering year;

-• Have completed or will have completed all the pre-requisite course requirements prior to September of the entering year;
+• You have completed or will have completed all the pre-requisite course requirements prior to September of the entering year;

-• Have completed or will have completed the CASPer testing for Undergraduate Rehabilitation Sciences prior to the CASPer deadline.
-Please note the final testing dates available for 2019 transfer requests are in March 2019.
+• You have completed or will have completed the CASPer testing for Undergraduate Rehabilitation Sciences prior to the CASPer deadline.
 Further information concerning CASPer may be found below.

 NB: Please make sure that you register for the following year’s courses in your current McGill program.
 If you are accepted into the B.Sc.
-(Rehab Sc) program you will be able to undertake add/drop procedures and have space available for you in the required courses.
+(Rehabilitation Science) program you will be able to undertake add/drop procedures and have space available for you in the required courses.

-NB: If you are accepted, you will enter the undergraduate BSc (Rehab Sci) as a U1 student.
+NB: If you are accepted, you will enter the undergraduate BSc (Rehabilitation Science) as a U1 student.
 Transfer credits will be reviewed post admissions.
 A maximum of 30 transfer credits are permitted.
-Since the curriculum is sequential, the order of the courses is set and only offered in that year of the program (i.e. you must complete all courses in U1 to proceed to U2, etc) Students are not permitted to mix courses from different years within the same year.
-The time required to complete the BSc (Rehab Sci) degree is 3 years for all students.
+Since the curriculum is sequential, the order of the courses is set and only offered in that year of the program (i.e. you must complete all courses in U1 to proceed to U2, etc.) Students are not permitted to mix courses from different years within the same year.
+The time required to complete the BSc (Rehabilitation Science) degree is 3 years for all students.

 Complete the CASPer testing for Undergraduate Occupational Therapy or Undergraduate Physical Therapy (B.Sc.
 Rehabilitation Science) prior to the CASPer deadline.
-Please note the final testing dates available for 2019 inter-faculty transfer requests are in March 2019.
-Further information concerning CASPer may be found below.
+Please take note of the final testing dates available for 2020 inter-faculty transfer requests, and further information concerning CASPer may be found below.

 The admissions process is highly competitive, and there are limited places available for transfer students.
 Applicants should have a minimum cGPA of 3.3 out of 4.0 at the time of application.
 The selection of transfer applicants is based on academic achievement, particularly in science-related courses both at the pre-university (pre-requisite) and university level, as well as suitability to the profession.
 Decisions are also based on space availability within the program.